CodingM00se/Arduino-Power-Shield/README.md

 # Arduino-Power-Shield
-5V - 12V Buck Converter Shield.
+12V to 5V Buck Converter Shield.
 Made using Altium.
-Strictly for demo purposes.
+Strictly for demo and learning purposes.

 Ordered 5 pcs off of JLCPCB as of 3/9/2023 for around $45.
 Will upload pictures upon arrival!